Turmeric For High Blood Pressure

 Turmeric Prevents Platelet Changes Caused By High BP

-Turmeric Also Works On Other Heart Damaging Factors Like High Blood Sugar And High Cholesterol
+Turmeric Treats Other Risk Factors Like High Blood Sugar And High Cholesterol

 One of the scariest things about high blood pressure is that it is a significant risk factor for heart disease, the leading cause of death in the United States.
 Turmeric doesn’t just help with high blood pressure but also modulates other risk factors such as high cholesterol levels and diabetes that increase your chances of heart disease.
-Many studies have found that curcumin, the antioxidant compound present in turmeric, can lower blood glucose as well as cholesterol levels.
-So adding turmeric to your diet may help you tackle several risk factors for heart disease at one go!
+Cholesterol deposits in the arteries and forms plaque, which then impedes blood flow, raising blood pressure.
+Many studies have found that curcumin can lower blood glucose as well as cholesterol levels and fight metabolic syndrome.
+Even ayurveda considers turmeric a good “scraping” agent that removes cholesterol from blood vessels.

 Precautions To Take While Using Turmeric